Mathematical semantics of intuitionistic logic: Topology, translations and principles

 \subsection{$\neg\neg$-Translation}

-A translation of classical predicate logic QC into intuitionistic predicate logic QH was discovered essentially by Kolmogorov (even though he only had his formalization of a fragment of QH available at the moment) \cite{Kol0}.
-Given a formula $p$ in the language of classical logic, insert the double negation $\neg\neg$ in front of every subformula; then the resulting formula $p_{\neg\neg}$ will be derivable in intuitionistic logic if and only if $p$ is derivable in classical logic.
-Kolmogorov's translation was later rediscovered by G\"odel and Gentzen, who gave proofs in the setup of QH and also observed that prefixing $\land$, $\forall$ and (in the case of Gentzen) $\to$ by $\neg\neg$ is superfluous:
+A translation of classical predicate logic QC into intuitionistic predicate logic QH was discovered essentially by Kolmogorov (even though he only had his formalization of a fragment of QH available at the moment) \cite{Kol0} (see also \cite{Coq}, \cite{UP}, \cite{Pl}).

+\begin{theorem} Given a formula $F$ in the language of classical logic, insert the double negation $\neg\neg$ in front of every subformula, and replace $\top$ and $\bot$ by $\triv$ and $\ab$, respectively.
+Then the resulting formula $F_{\neg\neg}$ is derivable in intuitionistic logic if and only if $F$ is derivable in classical logic.